- Photo credit: ©Alan D. Wilson

 - Ondatra zibethicus

-- Inland surface water habitats, mires, bogs, fens, heath, scrub, and tundra
+- Habitat: It lives in inland surface water habitats, mires, bogs, fens, heath, scrub, and tundra.

-- The muskrat is a large, brown, stocky rodent, and has a hairless tail.
+- Description: The muskrat is a large, brown, stocky rodent, and has a hairless tail.

 - How did it/could it get here?

-- Union level action includes a ban on keeping and selling, a rapid eradication of newly establishing populations and containment of the invasion, especially keeping them out of protected areas
+- Methods for Prevention: Union level action includes a ban on keeping and selling, a rapid eradication of newly establishing populations and containment of the invasion, especially keeping them out of protected areas

 - Current Legislative Position (Listed on 03 August 2017) This species must not intentionally be brought into the Union; kept; bred; transported to, from or within the United Kingdom, unless for the transportation to facilities in the context of eradication; placed on the market; used or exchanged; permitted to reproduce, grown or cultivated; or released into the environment.
 For further queries, you can contact the Non Native Invasive Species Team in the Northern Ireland Environment Agency on 028 9056 9558.